Sai-Nanditha10/Tasks/README.md

 # Tasks

-this is a sample task repo for practicing dummy test for jenkins webhook
+this is a sample task repo for practicing dummy test for jenkins webhooks job